suneshan/helloDApp/README.md

   <h3 align="center">Hello World: A Decentralised Application</h3>

   <p align="center">
-    An introductory project to building and deploying a dApp in your local environment!
+    An introductory project to building and deploying a dApp to your local environment!
     <br />
     <a href=""><strong>Explore the docs »</strong></a>
     <br />